mimergel/SAP_Product_Copilot/README.md

 - Finally open the Copilot in Teams by using the web app instead
 - Cancel the request to open the teams app to avoid opening your desktop app and leaving your work or school tenant.

+## Test the Copilot

+A simple and quick test is to ask for details of a product:

-- Then test:
+- Option C.
+- ProductID e.g.: HT-6102

     ![Test](images/test.jpg) <br>

 ## Troubleshooting

-- In case of errors most likely the flow failed.   <br>
+- In case of errors most likely the primary or the child flow failed. <br>
     - Check here: https://make.powerautomate.com/ in <br>
         - "My Flows"   <br>
         - "28-days run history"  <br>